Chapter 1:

 “Peter… do you think there’s anything up there?
 Peter?
 Ah right, I killed him.”

 The sparrows saw a bundled figure marching through the woods—Kimberlain wrapped in winter clothes, looking like a determined penguin.
 Beside her walked a tall twig of a man, and when he glanced back, the birds scattered.
 Kimberlain’s belly was warmed by breakfast, but Walter churned it cold.
 He had always been stern during training, but something changed recently.
 Something she couldn’t put her finger on.
 Maybe it’s his air?
 Heavier?
 More unwelcoming?
 She shrugged.
 At least he cracked a joke in the kitchen, no matter how bland.
-Now, even the wooden audience hesitated to speak.
+Now, even the trees hesitated to speak.

 “So… about the book—"